Jody98/Robotics-Project-1/README.md

 SUGGESTIONS:

-our launch file is configured to run bags we suggest you to check the paths to the bags before running the project (for ease you can directly copy the bag files to the bags folder present in the project folder) run the project by typing catkin_make && roslaunch localization_data_pub project.launch we highly suggest you to reset rviz before running the project rpm_pub.cpp - node that subscribes to the /cmd_vel topic and calculates the rpms of the four wheels of the robot and outputs the data with a custom message file called Mrpm.msg through the /wheels_rpm topic
+our launch file is configured to run bags we suggest you to check the paths to the bags before running the project (for ease you can directly copy the bag files to the bags folder present in the project folder) run the project by typing "catkin_make" && "roslaunch localization_data_pub project.launch". we highly suggest you to reset rviz before running the project rpm_pub.cpp - node that subscribes to the /cmd_vel topic and calculates the rpms of the four wheels of the robot and outputs the data with a custom message file called Mrpm.msg through the /wheels_rpm topic